Charles-YUAN-MA/KIT_models_tool/README.md

 1. Kasper A, Xue Z, Dillmann R. The KIT object models database: An object model database for object recognition, localization and manipulation in service robotics.
 The International Journal of Robotics Research.
 2012;31(8):927-934. doi:10.1177/0278364912445831 https://journals.sagepub.com/doi/pdf/10.1177/0278364912445831

+by Charles Yuan MA,The Chinese University of Hong Kong.